Werner Scholl: Early life

 Like his siblings, Werner joined the Hitler Youth when Hitler came to power.
-In 1936, Werner, Sophie, and their sister Inge were arrested by the Gestapo.
+In 1936, Werner, Sophie, and Inge were arrested by the Gestapo.
 After being held for a few weeks, Werner was released, but the imprisonment left a mark on him.

 In the summer of 1939, Werner became the first member of the Scholl family to openly resist the Nazi regime when he resigned from the Hitler Youth, a decision that barred him from being able to take the Abitur.
 Werner also climbed on top of the statue of Justice at the Courtroom in Ulm to blindfold the Lady of Justice with a swastika flag.

 Service during the War

 Werner Scholl was drafted into the Reich Labour Service in 1941, immediately after graduating from high school.
 He was later brought into the Wehrmacht, where he served as a medical officer.

 In 1942, Werner was sent out to the Russian front, where, by chance, he was stationed near Hans.
 The two were able to see each other fairly often.